google-deepmind/mujoco/doc/programming.rst

 solver in forward dynamics.

-The inputs to inverse dynamics are the same as the state vector in forward dynamics as illustrated in :ref:`state and control <siStateControl>`, but without mjData.act and mjData.time.
-Assuming no callbacks that depend on user-defined state variables, the inputs to inverse dynamics are the following fields of mjData:
+The inputs to inverse dynamics are the same as the state vector in forward dynamics as illustrated in :ref:`state and control <siStateControl>`, but without ``mjData.act`` and ``mjData.time``.
+Assuming no callbacks that depend on user- defined state variables, the inputs to inverse dynamics are the following fields of mjData:

 ::

      (mjData.qpos, mjData.qvel, mjData.qacc, mjData.mocap_pos, mjData.mocap_quat)

-The main output is mjData.qfrc_inverse.
-This is the force that must have acted on the system in order to achieve the observed acceleration mjData.qacc.
+The main output is ``mjData.qfrc_inverse``.
+This is the force that must have acted on the system in order to achieve the observed acceleration ``mjData.qacc``.
 If forward dynamics were to be computed exactly, by running the iterative solver to full convergence, we would have

 ::

      mjData.qfrc_inverse = mjData.qfrc_applied + Jacobian'*mjData.xfrc_applied + mjData.qfrc_actuator

-where mjData.qfrc_actuator is the joint-space force produced by the actuators and the Jacobian is the mapping from joint to Cartesian space.
-When the "fwdinv" flag in mjModel.opt.enableflags is set, the above identity is used to monitor the quality of the forward dynamics solution.
-In particular, the two components of mjData.solver_fwdinv are set to the L2 norm of the difference between the forward and inverse solutions, in terms of joint forces and constraint forces respectively.
+where ``mjData.qfrc_actuator`` is the joint-space force produced by the actuators and the Jacobian is the mapping from joint to Cartesian space.
+When the "fwdinv" flag in ``mjModel.opt.enableflags`` is set, the above identity is used to monitor the quality of the forward dynamics solution.
+In particular, the two components of ``mjData.solver_fwdinv`` are set to the L2 norm of the difference between the forward and inverse solutions, in terms of joint forces and constraint forces respectively.

-Similar to forward dynamics, mj_inverse internally calls :ref:`mj_inverseSkip` with skip arguments (mjSTAGE_NONE, 0).
+Similar to forward dynamics, ``mj_inverse`` internally calls :ref:`mj_inverseSkip` with skip arguments ``(mjSTAGE_NONE, 0)``.
 The skip mechanism is the same as in forward dynamics, and can be used to speed up structured sampling.
-The result mjData.qfrc_inverse is obtained by using the Recursive Newton-Euler algorithm to compute the net force acting on the system, and then subtracting from it all internal forces.
+The result ``mjData.qfrc_inverse`` is obtained by using the Recursive Newton-Euler algorithm to compute the net force acting on the system, and then subtracting from it all internal forces.

 Inverse dynamics can be used as an analytical tool when experimental data are available.
 This is common in robotics as well as biomechanics.
 It can also be used to compute the joint torques needed to drive the system along a given